 (2) the franchise business plan, such as management assistance, training, advice, number and locations of franchisees located in the neighborhood of the franchisee;

 (3) the essential information about the relevant trademark rights, patents and copyrights and their license terms; and

 (4) the terms and conditions for renewal, amendment and termination of the FA.

-- Opening a Branch to Compete with Franchisee.
-If the franchisor will open and operate a branch by itself, the franchisor must notify its franchisee whose branch is located in the nearest area and offer such franchisee the right of first refusal with a reasonal period of time for the franchisee to respond to the offer.
+If the franchisor will open and operate a branch by itself or grant the right to open and operate a branch to a franchisee or any other person, the franchisor must notify its current franchisee whose branch is located in the nearest area (considered from the combination of the volume of the demand of the goods or the services, the related geographical areas and the level of the competition in the market) and offer such current franchisee the right of first refusal with a reasonable period of time, which shall not be less than 30 days, for the current franchisee to respond to the offer.

-- Trade Practices Unfair and Damaging to Franchisee.
-To consider whether or not the franchisor’s practice is unfair and damaging to the franchisee, the TCA will consider the followings:
+To determine whether or not the franchisor’s practice is unfair and damaging to the franchisee, the TCA will consider the followings: